 Post Traumatic Stress Disorder

-Psychology & Psychotherapy for Post Traumatic Stress Disorder in Wombourne
+Mental Health Counselling for Post Traumatic Stress Disorder – Available in Wolverhampton and Online

 Post traumatic stress disorder (PTSD) is an anxiety disorder caused by very stressful, frightening or distressing events.

 The type of events that can cause PTSD include:

 - Road Traffic Accidents

 - Violence Against Yourself

 - Witnessing Death (violent death)